jsummers1221/AlternativeVotingSystemsThesis/README.md

 # Entering the Ranked Choices
 Here you may enter Ranked Choices for the Ranked Voting simulation.
-Normally, a voter would rank candidates on their ballot.
-But this simulation uses a simplified version where ranking is done at the candidate level.
+Normally, a voter would rank candidates on their ballot, but this simulation uses a simplified version where ranking is done at the candidate level.

 1. Pick a Candidate for the "Candidate:" drop-down menu.
 2. Pick candidates for the 2nd and 3rd choices.